 Within the context of our mission, our goals include:

-• To finance the regular upkeep and maintenance of St. Mary’s Church so it can still be used for occasional worship services which incorporate Polish customs and traditions
+• To support saving St. Mary’s Church so it can still be used for worship services which incorporate Polish customs and traditions

 • To promote the identity of St. Mary’s Church as a Polish historic and cultural site for the people of Montgomery County and the surrounding area, paying homage to its legacy as the original Polish parish in the county